Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 where we identify $\vt \xi$ to be the velocity $c$ of the SAW with $\xi$ being the positive, real valued solution of the governing equation \cite{Landau1960TOE}

-To determine $\vt$ and $\vl$, a finite-element simulation of the substrate was carried out using COMSOL\textsuperscript{\textregistered} \cite{COMSOL} at $f=4.47\,\si{GHz}$ where the resulting depth profile of $\uxt$ was fitted to Eq. \ref{eq:uxMaekawa} and \ref{eq:uzMaekawa}. $\uxt$ is thus parametrized by the values in Tab. \ref{tab:SAWParams} for Eq. \ref{eq:NormalizeRay} to \ref{eq:Xi}, where $A_0$ was chosen such that it is large enough to minimize numerical errors, while also being small enough to stay in the linear regime of the LLG.
+To determine $\vt$ and $\vl$, a finite-element simulation of the layered system was carried out using COMSOL\textsuperscript{\textregistered} \cite{COMSOL} at $f=3.07\,\si{GHz}$ where the resulting depth profile of $\uxt$ was fitted to Eq. \ref{eq:uxMaekawa} and \ref{eq:uzMaekawa}. $\uxt$ is thus parametrized by the values in Table \ref{tab:SAWParams} for Eq. \ref{eq:NormalizeRay} to \ref{eq:Xi}.
+Small frequency dependent changes in $c$ were neglected and $A_0$ was chosen such that it is large enough to minimize numerical errors, while also being small enough to stay in the linear regime of the LLG.
+For material parameters similar to the ones employed here, the validity range of $A_0$ is approximately $10^{-15}$ m to $10^{-10}$ m.
+Furthermore, the modeling assumes weak coupling, as observed in experiments for similar continuous magnetic films \cite{Dreher2012Theory, Kuess2021Experiment}.